SeanKilleen/seankilleen.github.io/_posts/2024-03-05-how-to-write-a-successful-job-description-for-a-developer-role.md

 ## Authenticity is Key

 This is the hard part.
-I think Job Posts will perform best when they come from someone who's the hiring manager or close to the hiring manager, and who can speak to the highlights of the organization's culture.
+I think job posts will perform best when they come from someone who's the hiring manager or close to the hiring manager, and who can speak to the highlights of the organization's culture.
 That's what allows a job description to be infused with authenticity.

 The key phrases you use in the job description and the signals you send are things that have to be based in your organization's current reality instead of wishful thinking.
 Otherwise candidates -- or, even worse, new hires -- will sense this and feel duped, leading to bad outcomes and wasted time.